Columbia State Bank

 - $10 monthly fee for the Boost Money Market, which can be waived with a $1,000 daily balance

 There are no check or debit charges with either money market account at Columbia Bank.
 ATM use at Columbia Bank machines is free, as is one pack of checks per year with the Premier Money Market account.

 The Columbia Bank money market accounts have high monthly maintenance fees of $10 and $15, and the balances required to avoid those fees are also on the high side, at $1,000 and $10,000, respectively.
 APYs are low compared with other banks, topping out at a 0.05% APY for Premier Money Market balances of at least $1 million.

 Columbia Bank CD Accounts

 Columbia Bank offers CDs in both taxable accounts and individual retirement accounts.
-GOBankingRates has ranked Columbia Bank’s CD offerings among the Best CD Accounts of 2021.
+GOBankingRates has ranked Columbia Bank’s CD offerings among the Best CD Accounts.